Mortgage

 Interest-only ARMs: What are they and how do they work?

-Some 5/1 ARM programs may come with an interest-only option, which allows qualified borrowers to pay only the interest due on the loan for a set time, ranging between three and 10 years.
+Some 5/1 ARM programs may come with an interest-only mortgage option, which allows qualified borrowers to pay only the interest due on the loan for a set time.
+That means very low payments for a time period that usually ranges between three and 10 years.
 This may be a good choice for borrowers trying to save as much money as possible on their monthly payment for a certain period.
-However, the loan balance isn’t paid down at all, which could result in a big payment jump if the loan isn’t paid off when the interest-only period expires.
+However, you won’t build home equity or reduce your principal balance while making interest-only payments.
+This can leave you with large payments — or a single, very large balloon payment — when the interest-only period expires.

 loading image

-To understand when a 5/1 ARM adjusts, you need to understand how each “cap” is disclosed.
 When you read about ARMs, you might see their caps listed as a combination of three numbers.
-For instance, an ARM with “a 2/1/5 cap” means the following:
+For instance, an ARM with a “5/2/5 cap” means the following:

-• The first number is the initial cap: Your rate can increase by no more than 2 percentage points when it first starts adjusting.
+• The first number is the initial cap: Your rate can increase by no more than 5 percentage points when it first adjusts.

-• The second number is the periodic cap: Your rate can increase by 1 percentage point with each adjustment after the first one.
+• The second number is the periodic cap: Your rate can increase by up to 2 percentage points with each adjustment after the first one.

 • The third number is the lifetime cap: Your rate can adjust up to 5 percentage points above the initial rate over the life of the loan.

 You may hear the term “fully indexed,” which simply refers to how much your rate will be when your margin and index are added together.
-To find out what your fully indexed rate would be, you simply add the current index rate to your margin.
-For example, if the CMT index rate is currently 2%, and your margin is 5%, then your fully indexed rate would be 7%.
+To find out what your fully indexed rate would be, you simply add the current index rate to your margin (you can find your margin in your loan paperwork).
+For example, if the index rate is currently 2%, and your margin is 5%, then your fully indexed rate would be 7%.

 loading image

-The risk of an ARM is that your monthly payments could rapidly get more expensive if interest rates shoot up — but if you have a plan tailored to the realities of your ARM, you won’t have to worry.
-The possibility that your ARM will adjust up to a wildly high interest rate doesn’t have to scare you, as long as you know that the ARM fits your life and financial situation.
+The risk of an ARM is that your monthly payments could rapidly increase if mortgage interest rates shoot up.
+However, your lender must disclose the index and cap structure they’ll use to calculate your ARM rates, which lets you know the maximum amount you could pay.
+That’s why the possibility that your ARM will adjust up to a wildly high interest rate doesn’t have to scare you — as long as you know that the ARM fits your life and financial situation.

 Consider a 5/1 ARM if you:

-• Make more than the minimum down payment.
-A lower loan amount and monthly payment may soften the impact if you can’t pay off an ARM loan before it adjusts.
+• Put down more than the minimum at closing.
+A lower loan amount and monthly mortgage payment may soften the impact if you can’t pay off an ARM loan before the rate adjusts.

-• Can afford the fully indexed payment.
-In the example above, there’s a $1,000-plus bump in your payment if you end up in an ARM longer than expected.
+• Can afford the maximum payment.
+In the example above, your payment could jump by more than $1,300 when the loan adjusts.
 Avoid choosing an ARM if the higher payment would strain your budget.

-Is now a good time to consider an ARM?
+Is now a good time for an ARM mortgage?

-ARMs continued to offer lower interest rates than comparable fixed-rate mortgages through the middle of 2022, when those rates were lower by a substantial 89 basis points on average.
+Back in 2022, for example, ARM rates were lower than fixed rates by a substantial 89 basis points on average.
 That translated to borrowers saving about $157 on their monthly mortgage payments if they went with an ARM instead of a fixed-rate loan.
+However, when the Federal Reserve started increasing rates in 2022, this affected ARM rates more directly than it did 30-year fixed-rate loans.
+That’s when ARM rates were pushed up, exceeding 30-year fixed-rate loans in many cases.

-Most homeowners prefer the stability of a 30-year fixed-rate mortgage payment for the life of their loan.
-However, if current 30-year mortgage rates are too high, a 5/1 ARM rate can make sense — especially if you’re planning to relocate within five years.
-You may even want to stash the savings from a five-year ARM payment into a moving expense account.
+Most homeowners prefer a fixed-rate mortgage simply because the payments are stable and predictable.
+However, if current 30-year mortgage rates are too high and 5/1 ARM rates are outcompeting them, it can make sense to go with an ARM — especially if you’re planning to sell your home within five years.
+You may even want to stash the savings from your five-year ARM payment into a moving expense account.

 Below is a side-by-side look at the features of a fixed-rate mortgage versus a 5/1 ARM.

-• Payment is typically lower than fixed-rate loans for the first five years
+• Payment can be lower than fixed-rate loans for the first five years

-• Variable rate could increase after the introductory period ends
+• Interest rate could increase after the introductory period ends

 • Interest rate is fixed for the life of the loan

-• Your monthly principal and interest payments are predictable and never change
+• Monthly principal and interest payments are predictable and never change

-A 7/1 ARM offers an initial fixed rate for seven years, versus five years with a 5/1 ARM.
+A 7/1 ARM offers an initial fixed rate for seven years, which is two years longer than the five years you get with a 5/1 ARM.

-A 7/1 ARM offers an initial fixed rate for seven years, while a 10/1 ARM comes with a fixed rate for 10 years.
+A 5/1 ARM offers an initial fixed rate for five years, while a 10/1 ARM comes with a fixed rate for 10 years.

 Some mortgage lenders specialize in ARMs, while others focus their best pricing on 30-year fixed-rate mortgages.
 Gather mortgage quotes from three to five different lenders to find your best 5/1 ARM mortgage rate options.

-You’ll find 5/1 ARM loan options with most loan programs, including conventional loans and mortgages backed by the Federal Housing Administration (FHA) and the U.S. Department of Veterans Affairs (VA).
+You’ll find 5/1 ARM loan options with most loan programs, including conventional loans and mortgages backed by the Federal Housing Administration (FHA loans) and the U.S. Department of Veterans Affairs (VA loans).
 FHA ARMs can work for borrowers who have lower credit scores and may struggle to qualify for a conventional ARM.

 Recommended Reading